Salvadel/soc-homelab-environment/setup/windows11-setup.md

 ## Network Configuration

-A static IP address was manually assigned to the Windows 11 VM to ensure consistent addressing within the isolated LAN Segment.
-No default gateway or DNS was configured, as the LAN Segment has no routing to external networks.
+A static IP address was manually assigned to the Windows 11 VM to ensure consistent addressing within the LAN Segment.
+The default gateway is set to 192.168.100.1 pointing to pfSense.
+All internet bound traffic from this machine routes through pfSense via VMware NAT.
+Internal traffic to other VMs stays on the LAN Segment and bypasses pfSense entirely.

 ### Static IP Assignment